• Skip to main content

 What Are The Chances Something Outpaces Bitcoin Adoption?

-• off grid mining companies to mine and hold bitcoin (Upstream Data, Great American Mining)
+- off grid mining companies to mine and hold bitcoin (Upstream Data, Standard Bitcoin)

-Hypothetically, if a coin were going to overtake Bitcoin in adoption, it wouldn't happen overnight.
-You'd see a trend.
-You'd see the train coming, and you'd have time to get on.
-Bitcoin didn't rocket from $0.01 to $50,000 in an instant.
+Hypothetically, if a coin were going to overtake Bitcoin in adoption, it wouldn’t happen overnight.
+You’d see a trend.
+You’d see the train coming.
+Bitcoin didn’t rocket from $0.01 to $50,000 in an instant.
 It happened over the course of 12 years, and there were many opportunities along the way.

 If some other cryptocurrency was going to become the new Bitcoin, there would be signs to follow.
 You'd see mining companies pop up.
 You'd see large investors making announcements.
 You'd hear about it regularly on MSM.
 People would have something smart to say about it other than Number Go Up.